English literature: Sage writing

-The Victorian novel
+Victorian novel

 It was in the Victorian era (1837–1901) that the novel became the leading literary genre in English.
-Women played an important part in this rising popularity both as authors and as readers, and monthly serialising of fiction also encouraged this surge in popularity, further upheavals which followed the Reform Act of 1832".
+Women played an important part in this rising popularity both as authors and as readers, and monthly serialising of fiction also encouraged this surge in popularity, further upheavals which followed the Reform Act 1832.
 This was in many ways a reaction to rapid industrialization, and the social, political, and economic issues associated with it, and was a means of commenting on abuses of government and industry and the suffering of the poor, who were not profiting from England's economic prosperity.
 Significant early examples of this genre include Sybil, or The Two Nations (1845) by Benjamin Disraeli, and Charles Kingsley's Alton Locke (1849).

-Charles Dickens (1812–1870) emerged on the literary scene in the late 1830s and soon became probably the most famous novelist in the history of English literature.
+Charles Dickens emerged on the literary scene in the late 1830s and soon became probably the most famous novelist in the history of English literature.
 Dickens fiercely satirised various aspects of society, including the workhouse in Oliver Twist, and the failures of the legal system in Bleak House.
-An early rival to Dickens was William Makepeace Thackeray (1811–1863), who during the Victorian period ranked second only to him, but he is now known almost exclusively for Vanity Fair (1847).
+An early rival to Dickens was William Makepeace Thackeray, who during the Victorian period ranked second only to him, but he is now known almost exclusively for Vanity Fair (1847).
 The Brontë sisters, Emily, Charlotte and Anne, were other significant novelists in the 1840s and 1850s.
 Jane Eyre (1847), Charlotte Brontë's most famous work, was the first of the sisters' novels to achieve success.
-Emily Brontë's (1818–1848) novel was Wuthering Heights and, according to Juliet Gardiner, "the vivid sexual passion and power of its language and imagery impressed, bewildered and appalled reviewers," and led the Victorian public and many early reviewers to think that it had been written by a man.
+Emily Brontë's novel was Wuthering Heights and, according to Juliet Gardiner, "the vivid sexual passion and power of its language and imagery impressed, bewildered and appalled reviewers," and led the Victorian public and many early reviewers to think that it had been written by a man.
 The Tenant of Wildfell Hall (1848) by Anne Brontë is now considered to be one of the first feminist novels.

-Elizabeth Gaskell (1810–1865) was also a successful writer and her North and South contrasts the lifestyle in the industrial north of England with the wealthier south.
-Anthony Trollope's (1815–1882) was one of the most successful, prolific and respected English novelists of the Victorian era.
+Elizabeth Gaskell was also a successful writer and her North and South contrasts the lifestyle in the industrial north of England with the wealthier south.
+Anthony Trollope was one of the most successful, prolific and respected English novelists of the Victorian era.
 Trollope's novels portray the lives of the landowning and professional classes of early Victorian England.
 George Eliot, pen name of Mary Ann Evans, was a major novelist of the mid-Victorian period.
-Her works, especially Middlemarch (1871–72), are important examples of literary realism, and are admired for their combination of high Victorian literary detail, with an intellectual breadth that removes them from the narrow geographic confines they often depict.
+Her works, especially Middlemarch (1871–1872), are important examples of literary realism, and are admired for their combination of high Victorian literary detail, with an intellectual breadth that removes them from the narrow geographic confines they often depict.